demvsystems/cloudwatch-to-slack-lambda/README.md

 app.
 The URL goes like this: https://hooks.slack.com/services/<random hash\>

 #### CHANNEL_NAME
-The channel where the SNS messages are posted to.
+The channel where the log entries are posted to.

 #### USERNAME
-The username as whom the SNS messages are posted.
+The username as whom the log entries are posted.

 #### LOG_LEVEL
 How many information should be logged.
 Valid values are: